Char1iee/NBA_Odds_Analysis/README.md

 Andrei Secor: Data preprocessing, experimentation with different features

+Charlie Shang: Selected the dataset, part of data exploration and data preprocessing, most of the code for model 1, part of write up for data exploration, data preprocessing, model1, model2, part of code for model2, reviewed the writeup and organized half of the final writeup

 Kris Chen: Data Visualization, data preprocessing, provides programming insights on model 2, wrote some of model 3 write-up.